m4ttsch/omscs-notes-notes/computer-networks/network-security.md

 The attacks where an AS advertises a route that it does not own are called **route hijacks**.

 For example, on April 8, 2010, China advertised about 50,000 IP prefixes from 170 different countries.
 The attack lasted for about 20 minutes.
-In this particular case, the hijack appears to have been accidental because the prefixes were long enough such that they didn’t disrupt existing routes.
+In this particular case, the hijack appears to have been accidental because the prefixes were long enough such that they didn't disrupt existing routes.

 On February 24, 2008, Pakistan hijacked the Youtube prefixes, potentially as a botched attempt to block Youtube in the country following a government order.
 Unfortunately, the event resulted in disruption of connectivity to Youtube for people all over the world.